 d) During the "Submission Period," the Organizer reserves the right to check the completeness of the application and request any further information.
 Failure to provide this information may result in exclusion from the award at the sole discretion of the Organizer.

 e) When asked to express impact estimates of a technical or economic nature in relation to the proposed Candidate Solution, the applicant shall refer to a 25-years business plan for a 500,000 m3/day reference desalination plant based on currently marketed technologies.
 If the applicant were to refer to a desalination plant with different characteristics, he/she would have to describe their parameters and explain their choices.
 Any other characteristics of the reference desalination plant may be assumed by the applicant at its own discretion and declared in the application procedure.

 f) The International Jury is composed of up to 25 members: leaders of renowned scientific organizations, prominent scientists with recognition in the field of water desalination and water treatment, business executives, state and public figures who have contributed to progress in the field of water desalination and water treatment.
 The Organizer engage and approves the members of the International Jury once every year.
-The members of the International Jury may receive a fee for participating in the activities of the International Jury.
-The amount of this remuneration is determined by the Organizer.

 g) The Chairperson/Co-chairs of the International Jury is/are chosen by the Organizer from among the members of the International Jury itself.
 The Chairperson/Co-chairs of the International Jury coordinate(s) its/their work together with the Organizer.
 The Chairperson/Co-chairs is/are entitled to compensation determined by the Organizer.
 In the absence of the Chairperson, the most senior member of the International Jury will take his place.